 Often serves at weddings and other special occasions, you are sure to find diri ak djon djon at most Haitian gatherings.

-Due to this dish being a little on the expensive side, it is the reason why it’s mostly served at special occasions.
+Due to this dish being a little on the expensive side, it is the reason why it’s mostly served on special occasions.

-The fluffiness and the delicious flavors of this rice is like none that you had before.
+The fluffiness and the delicious flavors of this rice are like none that you had before.

 Haitian Red Beans and Rice